How to find the best fashion PLM software for your business

 Before investing your time and money into purchasing a PLM software, take stock of how your business functions.
 You should understand how teams are spread out, how they collaborate and what challenges they face.

 Make a note of where your current processes fall short.
-For a fashion business, processes like documentation, communication with vendors, raising purchase orders are some of the biggest time killers.
-A good PLM solution should help you optimize your supply chain for speed, accuracy and minimize loss of profit.
+For fashion businesses, processes like documentation, communication with vendors, raising purchase orders are some of the biggest time killers.
+A good lifecycle management solution that’s designed for the fashion industry should help you streamline your supply chain for speed, accuracy and minimize loss of profit.

-A good PLM system won’t just help you track inventory; it should also help streamline your supply chain and manufacturing process.
+Great PLM tools don’t just help you track inventory; it should also help streamline supply chain sourcing and manufacturing process.
 You should also consider the time factor.
 How easy is the software to use on a day-to-day basis, and how much support will you receive?
 Some systems might take extra time to learn but be worth that extra effort in the long run.

 Trying to choose between cloud-based and on-premise systems can be confusing because there are many factors to consider, including whether your company already uses one of these systems and whether you want to continue using it or switch over to a new one altogether.